OpenEnergyPlatform/academy/docs/tutorials/99_other/beginners_guide.md

 - Select a suitable factsheet category from the drop-down menu

-  - Scenario Bundle: this is the place that ties together all of the information that you may want to describe regarding the data you have just uploaded.
+  - Scenario Bundle: this is the place that ties together all the information that you may want to describe regarding the data you have just uploaded.
 You can provide information on the scenario characteristics, the study reports that deal with your data, the sectors and technologies depicted, the models and frameworks used.
 Use this factsheet to enrich your contribution.

   - Frameworks: use this factsheet to add information about the fundamental structure or toolbox to build a model, e.g. TIMES.
 Under **Scenario Bundle** you can then attach such a framework via a drop-down menu.